hololinked-dev/docs/source/howto/clients.rst

 If one is not interested in HTTP because web development is not necessary, or one is not knowledgable to write a HTTP interface, one may use the ZMQ transport.
-Objects can be locally exposed only to other processes within the same computer or use TCP for simplicity.
+Objects can be locally exposed only to other processes within the same computer using inter-process communication or use TCP for simplicity.
 Moreover, for certain applications, for example, oscilloscope traces consisting of millions of data points, or, camera images or video streaming with raw pixel density
 & no compression, the ZMQ transport may significantly speed up the data transfer rate.
 To achieve this, one may use a different serializer like MessagePack or pickle instead of JSON.